brooklyncentral/clocker/docs/swarm-cluster.md

 #### CA Server
 This is used to provide TLS certificates for the swarm cluster.
 This component is designed to be easily replaced.
 It is strongly recommended that this component is replaced with a production grade CA server of your choice.

+### Location
+Clocker currently supports deployments to **CentOS only**.
+We recommend to setup a location with the following setting:

+- use at least 2GB RAM
+- use a CentOS 7 based image

+If you are using Brooklyn, it might a good idea to increase the entropy of your server by using `installDevUrandom` config.
+This would prevent installation speed being slowed.
+For more information, see [Entropy Troubleshooting](https://brooklyn.apache.org/documentation/increase-entropy.html)

+Finally, be aware that you might get in trouble because of your cloud provider's security group.
+For more information, please see the [troubleshooting page](troubleshooting.html#failed-to-find-machine-unique-group-on-node).

 ### Configuration
 The Docker Swarm entity comes with built-in configuration that allows you to control how your Docker Swarm will be deployed and manage.